divio/divio-cloud-docs/reference/work-media-storage.rst

 Enable CORS headers
 ~~~~~~~~~~~~~~~~~~~

-The other solution to enable `CORS ("Cross-origin resource sharing") headers
+The other solution is to enable `CORS ("Cross-origin resource sharing") headers
 <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_ on the media.

 This must be done by our infrastructure team, on a per-website basis.
 Please contact Divio support to request this.